-The most frequently asked questions about the project can be found here:
+The most frequently asked questions about the project at a glance

-The Civic Innovation Platform would like to contribute to networking people from different areas (business, science, administration, civil society) with one another and thereby enabling them to develop new solutions for addressing both challenges facing society as well as needs.
-We want to create optimum underlying conditions that allow good ideas to evolve into innovative projects.
-Our attention is directed primarily toward the deployment of artificial intelligence (AI) for the benefit of everyone.
-Alongside the potential for innovation, the focus is also on potential for collaboration in developing ideas and projects jointly for the use of AI technology for the benefit of the common good and in putting it into practice through different types of funding as well as workshops and the provision of advice.
+The Civic Innovation Platform (CIP) wants to make a contribution to bringing people together from different areas (business, science, administration, civil society), thereby offering them a space to develop new solutions for addressing the challenges and needs of society.
+Here, good ideas can evolve into innovative projects.
+Our attention is primarily centred on artificial intelligence (AI) for the benefit of everyone.
+Alongside the potential for innovation, the focus is also on potential for collaboration: partners are supported in the joint development of ideas and project proposals for the use of AI technology for the common good and their transfer into practice through various types of funding as well as workshops and advice.

 Create a profile

 In your profile, you can enter your areas of expertise and interests in order to present yourself and/or your organisation.
 You can also add your contact details to enable exchange on specific ideas.
 You can delete the information in your profile at any time.
 Your data privacy is of utmost importance to us.
 Detailed information on this can be found in the privacy statement.

 Our online form enables you to create, present and edit your project ideas.
 You can also contact potential partners and exchange thoughts on ideas for which collaborative partners are being sought – whether new concepts or ones that have already been submitted.
 The platform’s matching function also helps to bring together possible partners.

 You can submit your joint projects to the current round of the contest directly via the platform.
 Other forms of submission are not possible.

 The CIP ideas market enables registered users to publish their project ideas for AI applications that benefit the common good, search for like-minded partners, network and develop ideas together.
 The platform’s matching function helps with this.